 Optimizing Game Performance

 Part of game development is creating logic that not only works but is optimized for fast, smooth gameplay that meets or exceeds the 60 frames per second mark.
 In Stencyl, there are many ways to improve your game's performance.
+Here are a few common suggestions.

-Avoid Too Many Collisions at Once
+- Avoid Too Many Collisions

-Stencyl uses Box2D for its physics engine, and the more Stencyl makes use of Box2D, the more calculations it's performing in a given frame.
+Stencyl uses Box2D for its physics engine, and the more Stencyl makes use of Box2D, the more calculations it's performing in a given step.
 Since collisions means the physics engine is working, more collisions means potential slowdown.

 To avoid this, make sure the actors that are capable of colliding have something to do with the gameplay you're going for.